Pfizer-BioNTech COVID-19 Vaccine is FDA approved for those 16 and older.

 All Oregonians age 12 and older can get a COVID-19 vaccine now

 Sky Lakes regularly updates our coronavirus vaccine and resources pages to provide information that is as accurate as possible.
-Please check this page regularly and call our call center for updates on COVID-19 vaccine availability.

 Have a question you want us to answer about COVID-19 or COVID-19 vaccines on this page?
 Engage with us on Facebook or Twitter!
 Send us a message or tag us with your question, we will be happy to answer them and include them in our FAQ!

 The Vaccines are approved by the FDA for emergency use.
 This is not the same as standard FDA approval.
 This means that the FDA trusts that the COVID-19 vaccines are safe to use on the general population in an emergency and will continue to monitor the vaccines for Safety and efficacy.

 Protocols for the COVID-19 vaccines to be approved for emergency use requires extensive research and testing.
 This requires manufacturers to follow at least half of their study participants (participants consented to the study.
 In the case of Pfizer, they followed at least 21,500 out of the 43,000 consenting participants).
 In addition to the safety review by the FDA, the Advisory Committee on Immunization convened a panel of vaccine safety experts to independently evaluate the safety data from the clinical trials.
 Mayo Clinic vaccine experts also review the available data.
 Since the vaccines have been approved for emergency use, they have been closely monitored for safety and efficacy by the FDA and the CDC.
 These vaccines have received some of the highest levels of testing in history.